 Parents are asked to remain with their children for Messy Church, and each session is led by our trained Sunday School teachers.

 At the moment, we have no Messy Church sessions planned for the Autumn of 2020 as a result of the Covid outbreak.
-Once the new academic term has begun, and government advice has been consulted, we will make a decision in September as to whether it will be possible to hold any meetings of Messy Church before Christmas.
+Once the new academic term has begun, and government advice has been consulted, we will make a decision as to whether it will be possible to hold any meetings of Messy Church in the New Year.